-e) Government grants
+d) Government grants

-Government grant related to fixed assets is deferred in the balance sheet and amortised over the estimated useful lives of the assets to which it relates.
+Government grant related to fixed assets are deferred in the statement of financial position and amortised over the estimated useful lives of the assets to which it relates.

-f) Cash and cash equivalents
+e) Cash and cash equivalents

 Cash and cash equivalents comprise cash on hand, deposits held at call with banks.